 The Hoggs continued to live at 50 Commonwealth during the 1891-1892 winter season, but by the next season had moved to 74 Commonwealth.

-On November 1, 1892, 50 Commonwealth was acquired from John Hogg by Mary (Kane) Going, the wife of hat maker Frank R. Going.
+On November 1, 1892, 50 Commonwealth was acquired from John Hogg by Mary (Kane) Going, the wife of hat maker Frank Reynolds Going.
 They previously had lived at 41 Mt.
 Vernon.

-After acquiring 50 Commonwealth, the Goings operated it as a private hotel called The Holland.
+After acquiring 50 Commonwealth, the Goings operated it as an apartment hotel called The Holland.

 Frank Going died in July of 1900.
-Mary Going continued to live at 50 Commonwealth and operate it as a private hotel.
+Mary Going continued to live at 50 Commonwealth and operate it as an apartment hotel.
 By 1910, she had been joined by Miss Josephine M. Bowen, who served as housekeeper.

 Mary Going died in August of 1912.
 In her will, after specific bequests to nieces and nephews, she left her estate, including 50 Commonwealth, to Josephine Bowen.